buvis/docs/src/installation.md

 7. Add cloudinit CDROM drive: `qm set 9000 --ide2 local:cloudinit`
 8. Set disk to boot: `qm set 9000 --boot c --bootdisk scsi0`
 9. Convert VM to template: `qm template 9000`
-10. Repeat steps 2-8 on every node in Proxmox cluster.
-ID 9000 must be incremented as this ID must be unique inside the cluster.
+10. Repeat steps 2-8 on every Proxmox machine. *NOTE* If you created a Proxmox cluster, then ID 9000 must be incremented as it must be unique inside the cluster.

 ### Bootstrap